Bluetooth Packet Structure

 payload header length), must be transmitted with the LSB first.
 For example, a 3-bit

 parameter is sent as:

 = 110 over the air, where 1 is sent first and 0 is sent last.

-The BLE devices use packet formats for: BLE Uncoded Physical Layer (PHY), BLE Coded PHY, Advertising Physical Channel PDU, Data Physical Channel PDU, and Constant Tone Extension and In-Phase Quadrature (IQ) Sampling.
+The Bluetooth LE devices use packet formats for: Bluetooth LE Uncoded Physical Layer (PHY), Bluetooth LE Coded PHY, Advertising Physical Channel PDU, Data Physical Channel PDU, and Constant Tone Extension and In-Phase Quadrature (IQ) Sampling.

-For more information about BLE packet structure, see volume 6, Part B, Section 2 of the Bluetooth Core Specification .
+For more information about Bluetooth LE packet structure, see Volume 6, Part B, Section 2 of the Bluetooth Core Specification .

 The Bluetooth Core Specification defines two physical layer (PHY) transmission modes (LE 1M and LE 2M) for uncoded PHY.
-This figure shows the packet structure for the BLE uncoded PHY operating on LE 1M and LE 2M.
+This figure shows the packet structure for the Bluetooth LE uncoded PHY operating on LE 1M and LE 2M.

 Each packet contains four mandatory fields (preamble, access-address, protocol data unit (PDU), and cyclic redundancy check (CRC)) and one optional field (constant tone extension (CTE)).
 The preamble is transmitted first, followed by the access address, PDU, CRC, and CTE (if present) in that order.
 The entire packet is transmitted at the same symbol rate of 1 Msym/s or 2 Msym/s.

 Access address.
 The access address is a 4-octet value.
 Each LL connection between any two devices and each periodic advertising train has a distinct access address.
-Each time the BLE device needs a new access address, the LL generates a new random value adhering to these requirements:
+Each time the Bluetooth LE device needs a new access address, the LL generates a new random value adhering to these requirements:

 The value must not be the access address for any existing LL connection on this device.